yannisl/phd/phddoc.md

 ## Installation

-run
+On windows run
-          phd-lua.bat on windows
+          phd-lua.bat phddoc.dtx
-          pdflatex phd.dtx
+and on UNIX systems run
+          lualatex phddoc.dtx
+          biber
+          lualatex phddoc.dtx
           makeindex -s gind.ist -g phd

-If you have any difficulties with the package come and join us at http://tex.stackexchange.com and post a new question or add a comment at http://tex.stackexchange.com/a/45023/963. or send me a message at  yannislaz at gmail.com
+If you have any difficulties with the package come and join us at http://tex.stackexchange.com and post a new question or add a comment at http://tex.stackexchange.com/a/45023/963. or send me a message at  yannislaz at gmail.com.
+Alternatively you can raise an issue here on gitgub.

 ## Documentation